Table of Contents

 You can hire bikes in Zabljak from €15 per day.

-Raft the Tara Canyon
+Raft the Tara River Canyon

-The Tara Canyon is the second deepest in the world after the Grand Canyon in the USA.
+The Tara River Canyon is the second deepest in the world after the Grand Canyon in the USA.
 The canyon starts in Bosnia & Herzegovina and stretches 86km into Montenegro.
 The average depth of the canyon is 1,300 metres (4,300 feet).

 There are two main rafting courses.
 There is a one-day 18km route and a longer 100km route.
 Both include many rapids

-Party in Budva
+Party on the Budva Riviera

 Budva is by far the most popular tourist destination in Montenegro (mainly for domestic tourists, Russians and Serbs) and as such, the beaches can get crowded and the nightlife a little rowdy.